syncfusion-content/xamarin-docs/Xamarin/SfCarousel/Data-Binding.md

 ## ItemTemplate

-SfCarousel provides support to add a custom view as Carouseltems by designing a view inside its ItemTemplate.
+SfCarousel provides support to add a custom view as carousel items by designing a view inside its ItemTemplate.
 This template will be applied for all its items and its data will be binded.

 {% highlight xaml %}